Vodafone Executes Share Buyback Program with Goldman Sachs - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Vodafone Group Plc announced the purchase of 23,934,970 of its ordinary shares from Goldman Sachs International, as part of a previously announced share buyback program.
-This move is intended to hold the purchased shares in treasury, which could potentially enhance shareholder value by reducing the number of shares in circulation and thus increasing earnings per share.
+Vodafone Group Plc announced the purchase of 18,081,555 of its ordinary shares from Goldman Sachs International as part of a share buyback program.
+This transaction, which was executed on August 4, 2025, is part of Vodafone’s strategy to manage its capital structure by holding the repurchased shares in treasury.
+The move is expected to impact the company’s share capital and could influence its market positioning by potentially enhancing shareholder value.

 The most recent analyst rating on (GB:VOD) stock is a Buy with a £1.40 price target.
 To see the full list of analyst forecasts on Vodafone stock, see the GB:VOD Stock Forecast page.